-The Board, upon the recommendation of the Compensation Committee, has the responsibility of determining director compensation.
+The Board, on recommendation of the Compensation Committee, determines director compensation.
 The objective in determining such director compensation is to ensure that the Corporation can attract and retain experienced and qualified individuals to serve as directors.
 The Corporation compensates its non-executive directors through the payment of directors fees (on an annual retainer, committee chair, committee member, and per meeting attendance basis) and through the grant of incentive stock options, DSUs and RSUs.
-The non-executive directors receive the following annual retainers and other fees for their services as directors:
+The non-executive directors receive the following annual retainers and other fees for their services as directors, depending on whether they elect to receive cash or DSUs: